 Thomas Hoby was frequently away from home about his duties as a member of the Council of the North and of Parliament and Justice of the Peace.
 In his absence management of the estate fell to Margaret.
 She oversaw planting, harvesting and sale of wheat, the buying of sheep, planting of trees.
 She signed leases, received fines and rents, paid the workmen’s wages and kept the estate accounts as well as playing a role in keeping the Manor Court even when Hoby was at home.
 When he was at home, she discussed management of the estate with him, talking ‘a good time with Mr Hoby of Husbandrie and Houshould matters’.

 Both Margaret, Lady Hoby, and Sabine Johnson managed their households in relatively peaceful times but in times of tumult women faced great dangers alone, sometimes even holding out against the depredations of over-mighty neighbours or besieging armies.
 The lives of these women show the close partnership that existed between husband and wife whether the marriage was based on mutual affection or cooler duty.
-Most certainly neither John Johnson nor Thomas Posthumous Hoby could have ‘, as the common saying had it.
+Most certainly neither John Johnson nor Thomas Posthumous Hoby could have ‘

 *Sir Thomas Posthumous Hoby is thought to be the inspiration for the character, Malvolio, in William Shakespeare’s Twelfth Night.